American Dream (Rocky Loves Emily EP): Release and promotion

 The EP was released on November 22, 2010.
 The release was preceded by the lead single "Clueless", which was accompanied by a music video depicting the band holding auditions to find a lead singer.

 Reception

 American Dream received largely positive critical reception.
 Samantha Schaumberg of Jesus Freak Hideout deemed it a "more than satisfactory first release": "Very little new ground is explored musically, but Rock Loves Emily's polished sound definitely makes them a worthy competitor in the genre."
-AbsolutePunk's Ryan Gardner found the record's flaws to be "mainly a lack of depth or innovation," as well as the lyrics "[pulling] the record down incalculably, as well, with nearly every track being about girls."
+AbsolutePunks Ryan Gardner found the record's flaws to be "mainly a lack of depth or innovation," as well as the lyrics "[pulling] the record down incalculably, as well, with nearly every track being about girls."
 Nevertheless, he concluded that "there’s no denying how ridiculously catchy each track sounds...if these six guys can grow and mature with their music and lyrics – perhaps taking hints from many of T&N’s other bands – they definitely will have a bright future."